adrialemany/g1man/mujoco/README.md

 ## Execution Steps
 1. Simulation and Control: Launch the master script by executing python3 run_sim_ai_g1.py.
 2. Vision Stream: To view the live feed from the robot's perspective, run python3 vision.py in a separate terminal.
+3. Teleoperation and Vision: run the client from ../camera/g1_client_mujoco.py to move with WASD+QE and see it in real time.
+4. Manipulation: use scripts from ../manipulation/*_mujoco.py to do the desired tasks.

 ## Physics and Network Configuration
 - Network: The system is configured to use the local loopback interface (127.0.0.1) and DDS Domain 1 to ensure zero interference with physical robot hardware on the same network.